learntextvis/keyword-in-context/README.md

 All of these files are minified which may make them hard to read.
 So they all have corresponding source maps that end in `.map`.

-The example below will assume you copied `keyword_in_context.all.js` into your project.
+You should copy both these files into your project.

 `Sample HTML file — This is your index.html or similar`
 ```html